-Paul Rein is also the author of the recently published textbook on handling a disability rights case, "Full and Equal Access: Disability Rights Litigation in California."
+Paul Rein is also the author of the recently published treatise on handling a disability rights case, "Full and Equal Access: Disability Rights Litigation in California."
 (Available through Amazon.com.)

 Education: Phi Beta Kappa undergraduate degree, University of California, Berkeley, 1965; J.D.
 Boalt Hall, University of California, Berkeley, 1968.
 Represented Boalt Hall in 1968 California State Moot Court Championships, team winning the Oral Advocacy portion of the competition.
 Admitted to California Bar and all Federal Courts, January 9, 1969.
 Trial counsel and appellate co-counsel in the three leading California appellate cases upholding use of private lawsuits for public interest injunctive relief to remove architectural barriers and recover damages for physically disabled persons: James Donald v.
 Sacramento Valley Bank (1989) 209 Cal.App.3d